 7. London School of Economics and Political Science

-The London School of Economics and Political Science started itself in 1895 and affiliated itself with the University of London in 1900.
-The LSE constantly formulates new plans to ensure a high level of scholarship and research in the university.
+The London School of Economics and Political Science opened in 1895 and joined the University of London in 1900, becoming the University’s Faculty of Economics.

 We hope this article on some of the best sociology schools in the world was helpful.
-If you’re looking to study abroad, make sure to check out the Available Programs for International Students.
+If you’re interested, check out the available programs for international students.

 About the Author: Hyun Lee